Denodo AI SDK - User Manual

 Choose the databases you want to expose to the AI SDK

-In the AI SDK configuration file you will be able to select which databases are exposed to the AI SDK through the VDB_NAMES variable (more on the AI SDK’s configuration later on).
+In the AI SDK getMetadata endpoint you will be asked to select which databases (or tags) are exposed to the AI SDK through the vdp_database_names (vdp_tag_names) variable (more on the AI SDK’s configuration later on).

-NOTE: Remember to synchronize the Data Catalog with VDP before executing the AI SDK.
+NOTE: Remember to synchronize the Data Marketplace with VDP before executing the AI SDK.

 Configure users with the correct permissions